-Phosphorothioate modification replaces one nonbridging oxygen atom in the PO4 inter nucleic linkage within an RNA molecule; phosphorous must be linked with sulfur.
-This modification provides excellent stability and reduces the ability of the RNA drug to be digested by nucleases.
-Phosphorothioate modification enhances cellular uptake and tissue distribution of RNA.
+Phosphorothioate modification is replacement of one non-bridging oxygen atoms in the PO4 internucleic linkage within an RNA molecule, phosphorous must be linked with sulfur.
+This modification provides greater stability and a reduced ability of the RNA drug to be digested by nucleases.
+Phosphorothioate modification provide enhanced cellular uptake and tissue distribution of RNA.